jakemarugg/lobot/README.md

-# lobot
+# Lobot
-Project Repo for Lobot
+Project Repo for Lobot, a Discord bot I created with the help to ChatGPT.